 While you might be used to assisting your son or daughter with a math puzzle or an art project, teaching him or her valuable study skills and strategies may be new to you.
 Using a number of different study strategies and techniques, our tutoring specialists in the Milwaukee region concentrate on important skills that can be applied in the classroom and beyond: time management, organization, strategic planning, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

-Building Skills, Boosting Confidence
+Boosting Skills and Confidence

-- Academic and strategic planning for setting short-term and long-term projects and goals.
+- Strategic planning for setting short-term and long term-goals.

-- Organizational habits for setting up a personal study area, organizing schoolwork, setting personal expectations and using an academic planner.
+- Better organization for tackling coursework, optimizing a personal study area, setting personal expectations and utilizing an academic planner.

 - How to use active listening.

 - How to identify teacher expectations and priorities.